agateblue/lifter/README.rst

 Just like Django, lifter is based on querysets_.
 Basically, a queryset in lifter is an object containing values with functions to refine these values.

-You can chain most queryset methods, which wil give you enough flexebility to build complex queries:
+You can chain most queryset methods, which wil give you enough flexibility to build complex queries:

 .. code-block:: python